10 Excellent Facts About Keanu Reeves

-Beirut-born Keanu Reeves has been a Hollywood fixture since the mid-1980s, shifting from early dramatic turns in films like River’s Edge (1986) to action thrillers like Speed (1994) and The Matrix (1999) and an indelible performance as Theodore “Ted” Logan in the Bill & Ted franchise.
-(A highly anticipated third installment is due in 2020).
+Beirut-born Keanu Reeves has been a Hollywood fixture since the mid-1980s, shifting from early dramatic turns in films like River’s Edge (1986) to action thrillers like Speed (1994), The Matrix (1999), and John Wick (2014) and an indelible performance as Theodore “Ted” Logan in the Bill & Ted franchise.

 For more on the actor, including why he believed he was sent to “movie jail” for a decade, read on.

-1. Hockey kept him busy as a kid.
+1. Hockey kept Keanu Reeves busy as a kid.

 Born to a half-Hawaiian, half-Chinese father and an English mother in 1964, Reeves was raised in Toronto, where he was swept up in the appeal of ice hockey.
 He played throughout school and even co-coached a hockey club.
 While there, Reeves had an opportunity to try out for the Windsor Spitfires, a hockey team in the Ontario Hockey League.
 Reeves turned it down, believing his future was in performing.
 Later, he would portray a hockey pro alongside Patrick Swayze and Rob Lowe in 1986’s Youngblood.

-2. Alice Cooper used to come over to his house.
+2. Alice Cooper used to come over to Keanu Reeves's house.

 Reeves’s mother was a costume designer, which likely contributed to his interest in the performing arts.
 He told Us magazine in 1995 that she made him some elaborate Halloween costumes—Dracula, Batman, Cousin Itt—and often had some of her clients over to the house.
 Among them: Alice Cooper.
 “I remember he brought fake vomit and dog poo to terrorize the housekeeper,” Reeves said.
 “He’d hang out, a regular dude.”